Centre of Digital Tradition - CODIGT

 CODIGT is dedicated to the task of contributing to the preservation of digital cultural heritage and various types of science and research data.
 CODIGT develops and answers questions about digitizing culture and the contextualization of digital objects within the framework of project-oriented basic research and transdisciplinary knowledge transfer.
-It aims to tackle issues of digital long-term archiving (DR) as well as access to these archived objects.
+It aims to tackle issues of digital preservation (DP) as well as access to these archived objects.

-This field of research involves the consideration of legal and cultural frameworks, the need to process complex data in memory and research institutions.
-CODIGT also does research and work on the process of obtaining preservable material, and the need for availability requiring standardized procedures and coordinated solutions customized toward the needs and requirements of individual organizations.
+This field of research involves the consideration of legal and cultural frameworks as well as the need to process complex data in memory and research institutions.
+CODIGT also does research and work on the process of obtaining preservable material and the need for availability, requiring standardized procedures and coordinated solutions customized toward the needs and requirements of individual organizations.

 CODIGT covers developments and trends including but not limited to the following areas: